datacarpentry/stata-economics/_episodes/02-data-quality.md

 {: .challenge}

 In general, we recommend against using `force` options with Stata commands as it might lead to errors.

+## Missing values

+FIXME: move missing value examples from Episode 1 and rewrite them for this dataset

 {% include links.md %}